Legal issues in airsoft: Portugal

 With the new revision of the "Firearms and Ammunition Act", airsoft guns are not considered as firearms.
-Currently, the formal definition of an Airsoft gun is a recreational firearm reproduction (a"replica" have a different legal application under the same law).
-However, in order to be characterized as a recreational firearm reproduction, its muzzle energy must not exceed 1.3 J (equivalent to a muzzle velocity of 374 fps with a 0,2g BB).

-The minimum age to purchase and use these reproductions is 18 years old but can drop to 16 if a written parental consent is issued.
+Currently, the formal definition of an airsoft gun is a recreational firearm reproduction (a"replica" have a different legal application under the same law).
+However, in order to be characterized as a recreational firearm reproduction, its muzzle energy must not exceed 1.3 J (equivalent to a muzzle velocity of 374 fps with a 0.2g BB).
+The minimum age to purchase and use these reproductions is 18 years old but can drop to 16 if written parental consent is given.

-Under the same act, to purchase and operate an Airsoft gun, one must be a member of an APD - Sport Promotion Association.
+Under the same act, to purchase and operate an airsoft gun, one must be a member of an APD - Sport Promotion Association.
 Recognition of this APD is made by the IPDJ - Portuguese Youth and Sports Institute as it represents the state.
 The Firearms and Ammunition Act also states that after being approved by the IDP, the APD must be enlisted as such by the Portuguese law enforcement authority.
-There are several APDs for Airsoft in Portugal, CAM - Clube de Airsoft da Maia, ALA (FPA) Associação Lusitana de Airsoft, APA - Associação Portuguesa de Airsoft, ANA - Associação Nacional de Airsoft, APMA - Associação Portuguesa de Milsim e Airsoft, ADAPT - Associação Desportiva de Airsoft Português, and AACP - Associação Airsoft Costa de Prata.
+There are several APDs for airsoft in Portugal, CAM - Clube de Airsoft da Maia, ALA (FPA) Associação Lusitana de Airsoft, APA - Associação Portuguesa de Airsoft, ANA - Associação Nacional de Airsoft, APMA - Associação Portuguesa de Milsim e Airsoft, ADAPT - Associação Desportiva de Airsoft Português, and AACP - Associação Airsoft Costa de Prata.

-In addition, Airsoft guns have to be painted either in fluorescent yellow or fluorescent red and be in compliance with the following criteria:
+In addition, airsoft guns have to be painted either in fluorescent yellow or fluorescent red and be in compliance with the following criteria: